 Inspiration: The project questions the role of simulation in our everyday lives, and tries to reverse the simulation back into reality.
 Computer games are full of expected banality, and their main content is violence.
 It's always the same; killing the enemy.
 The player is in a safe position, while the danger action is simulated.
 The player can by controlling the avatar* simulate violence, without himself getting hurt.
 By taking the idea from a computer game one step further, we change the avatar into real people who can represent the player in real life.

-Concept: Hidden in the crowd, Visitor (the avatar) is attending a big social event.
+Concept: Hidden in the crowd, the avatar is attending a social event.
 He is like anyone of us, but connected to him via mobile networks you can control his actions and influence the social game at the event.
-By using a mobile phone with the Visitor application, the player can send different commands to the avatar.
+By using a mobile phone with the Intrigue application, the player can send different commands to the avatar.
 When the avatar hears these commands, he has to do them, but still act natural.
-Connected to him via mobile networks, people can remain incognito and safe, while he experiences the true pain of life.
+Now a surreal and fun social game is about to begin.

 Technical description: J2ME client software is running on the player's mobile phone.
 This allows him to send basic commands through an Internet server to the avatar's mobile phone, which is kept hidden.
 The avatar client software understands the commands and translates them to audio messages.
 They are played discretely via headset to the avatar's ear.
 Each player has limited time to enjoy the game.